 Make an agenda

 Make it a habit.
 An agenda for a meeting does not have to be anything special or detailed.
-The habit of just making one is the valuable.
 Make sure you have:

 - The topics of discussion listed in sequential order

 - A goal.
 State what result you want to achieve with the meeting and it will help to keep you on track

 1. Make people engaged